analyticascent/stylext/README.md

 #### Stages for First Iteration:

-* Acquire Tweets using Tweepy API script
+* Acquire Tweets using a Tweepy API script
 * "Fingerprint" feeds using Ipython notebook
-* Use logistic regression for Tweet attribution
+* Use machine learning for Tweet attribution

 #### Ongoing Experimentation: